cannikin/cameronjs/README.md

 ## Technologies

-Cameron uses a combination of several other technologies to make your life easier.
-You *can* structure your code any way you want, but Cameron provides some sensible defaults and includes libraries that we think will improve your workflow.
+CameronJS uses a combination of several other technologies to make your life easier.
+You *can* structure your code any way you want, but CameronJS provides some sensible defaults and includes libraries that we think will improve your workflow.

 ### StimulusJS